nextcloud/text2speech_kokoro/README.md

 Negative:

-* The training data is freely available, making it possible to check or correct for bias or optimise the performance and CO2 usage.
+* The training data isn't freely available, making it not possible to check or correct for bias or optimise the performance and CO2 usage.

 ## Running outside of Docker